mdn/serviceworker-cookbook/strategy-network-or-cache/README.md

 # Network or cache
-The service worker in this recipe tries to retrieve the most up to date content from the network but if the network is taking too much, it will serve cached content instead.
+The service worker in this recipe tries to retrieve the most up to date content from the network but if the network is taking too long, it will serve cached content instead.

 ## Difficulty